werpu/mona-dish/docs/Stream.md

 So basically an endpoint which does not expect a result.

-Lets take again our former example and alter it a little bit
+Let's take again our former example and alter it slightly
 ```Typescript

 LazyStream.of(...[1,2,3])